-- The directions may either be in point or paragraph form. - Complete sentences are not necessary. - Directions must be in the correct chronological order. - Landmarks, approximate distances and specific directions must be included.
+- The directions may either be in point or paragraph form. - Complete sentences are not necessary. - Directions must be in the correct chronological order. - Directions must be given from the point of entry to the candidates' town to his/her school. - Landmarks, approximate distances and specific directions must be included.